 In its own way, the 16.5cm mid/bass driver is just as impressive a unit, with its stiff chassis, carefully honed motor system, copper phase plug and glass fibre cone.
 It’s tuned by a forward-firing port and is claimed to reach down to a pretty impressive 30Hz, though ProAc’s specifications don’t list the output level limits for that measurement.

 We’re used to ProAc turning out well-built speakers and the Response D2Rs uphold that tradition.
 These feel solid and are obviously built with care.
 There’s a choice of six standard real wood veneers – black ash, mahogany, cherry, walnut, oak and something the company calls white silk.
-Hand over an extra £200 and you can have rosewood or ebony.
+Pay a modest premium and you can have rosewood or ebony.

 You’ll need to put a little bit of work into installing these speakers if you want to get the best out of them.
 Our review samples took around three days of continuous use to sound their best, after initially sounding constricted and lacking in tonal warmth.
 So don’t be quick to judge if you’re hearing factory-fresh samples.